Skip to content

 }catch(Exception e){

-log.info("Error sending thing model property data to single device",e);
+log.info("Error occurred while delivering TSL property data to a single device",e);

 }